MarineSeismologySymposium/SIG-ATaCR/README.md

 >>>
 ```

-Then
+Then type:

 ```bash
 >>> import stdb
 >>> import obstools
 ```

 If nothing happens, you're good to go!
+If you run into a problem, let us know by [`raising an issue`](https://github.com/MarineSeismologySymposium/SIG-ATaCR/issues).